apigee/apijam/Module-1/Labs/Lab 1/README.md

 # Use case

-You have a requirement to create a reverse proxy for taking requests from the Internet and forward them to an existing service.
-You have decided to follow a design first approach & built a reusable component, a specification which can be used to build API Proxies, generate API documentation, generate API test cases, etc., using OpenAPI Specification format.
-You would like to generate an Apigee API Proxy by using the OpenAPI Specification (Swagger) instead of building the API Proxy from scratch.
+You have a requirement to create a reverse proxy to handle requests from the Internet and forward them to an existing service.
+You have decided to follow a design first approach & built a reusable component, a specification which can be used to describe the API contract, generate API documentation, generate API test cases, etc., using the OpenAPI Specification.
+You would like to generate an Apigee API Proxy by using the OpenAPI Specification (fka: Swagger) instead of building the API Proxy from scratch.

 # How can Apigee API Management help?